Create a culture that means business™

 When it comes to your company’s recognition program, are you properly training your staff?
 Just one-third of organizations are training employees in how, when, and why to recognize their peers.

-That’s the finding of Achievers Workforce Institute’s 2020 State of Recognition report, released today.
+That’s the finding of Achievers Workforce Institute’s 2023 State of Recognition report.